 The overall trend of system mechanical energy and total energy is similar for both the TELEMAC and CST model (solid and dotted lines in Figure 4e, f, g, h, i, j, k and l respectively).
-However, the tidal energy estimated using the CST model are consistently larger than that of the TELEMAC model as the river discharge increases.
+However, the tidal energy estimated using the CST model is consistently larger than that of the TELEMAC model as the river discharge increases.
 This difference is further explored in section 5.4.
 The large fluctuation in fluvial energy upstream of 250km in the TELEMAC model results is due to the complexity of the channel geometry.
 Local constraints in terms of islands, narrows, gorges and deeps result in localized increases in water level, thus increasing the potential energy which cannot be dissipated by friction in the space and time scales of the local system.

 4.3 Seasonal variation of tidal mechanical energy during the flood and ebb